chambln/chambln.github.io/md/2019-06-26-rc-shell-setup.md

 ------------

-This article demonstrates how to download, compile and install Byron Rakitzis' reimplementation of the Plan 9 shell, called *rc*.
+This article demonstrates how to download, compile and install Byron Rakitzis' reimplementation of the *rc* shell, originally from the Plan 9 system.
 The first section is a brief history of *rc* and some of its newer forms, but feel free to skip ahead to the actual guide.

 History
 -------